olaroos/deepnetnotes/basics.md

 - **Googles self-attention**:  [[paper google attention]]

 A matrix that puts two different sequences at adjacent sides of a matrix.
 This matrix explains the relationship between the parts of the two sequences.
 $Googles-Attention(Q,K,V) = softmax(\frac{QK^{T}}{\sqrt{d_{k}}})V$
 Q -  search query
 K -  key
 V -  value
+Intuitively, the query represents what kind of information we are looking for, the keys represent the relevance to the query, and the values represent the actual contents of the input.

 - **Transformers**: